-This cocktail has been popular for a long time.
-The origins of the name is up for debate.
-Some feel it was name after a sweet gin that was called Old Tom Gin and others believe that the drink was named after bartender who invented it, Tom Collins.Taste of Home Test Kitchen
+This cocktail has been popular for a long time, but the origin of the name is still up for debate.
+Some think it was named after a sweet gin called Old Tom, and others believe the drink was named for the bartender who invented it. —Taste of Home Test Kitchen

 - 1-1/2 to 2 cups ice cubes, divided

 - Orange slice and maraschino cherry

 - Fill a shaker three-fourths full with ice.
 Place remaining ice in a Collins or highball glass; set aside.